ESM — Embodied Stress Management

 LIVE.
 PRACTICAL.
 NO EXPERIENCE REQUIRED.

-Why this workshop exists
+Why this method exists

 Stress doesn’t wait for later.
 It shows up mid-meeting, mid-conversation, mid-decision, when clarity matters most.